sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

     + people that want to have a fun and effective way of improving their professional ID skills
 + if you have other suggestions, let me know at some time

-## Coding best practices
-Here are some best practices regarding the coding:

-I want the code to contain ample console logging, so I can figure out what happens when I run it, and to help with debugging with your assistance.

-If you provide code, please either provide whole functions, or exactly tell me which lines to change, as otherwise it's sometimes confusing and time-consuming to figure this out from partial function with ellipses.
-I especially don't like it if you provide part of a function, then write "…other code", then provide another part of the same function. that's super confusing!

-Indentation is four spaces.

-Every module has a public API at the end. keep using this style.

-for console output, use logger.debug() (or logger.warn() / logger.error()).
-!!/<Mouse>C!!0<Mouse>C!!1
-Try not to have functions that are longer than 50 lines.
-Instead, break them into subfunctions, so that the flow can be easily understood by a human.
-Let's adhere to the Single Responsibility Principle.

 ## Project structure

 ### Main window